Bulgaria :: Links

 Bulgaria In Your Pocket

 IYP's Sofia city guide has the usual concise but thorough treatment of the city, with some additional information about out-of-town sights such as Mount Vitosha.
-They also have smaller-scale guides to Bansko, and to Bourgas and the nearby Black Sea resorts.
+They also have smaller-scale guides to Plovdiv, Varna, Burgas and Bansko.

 -